 A DSPP can provide companies with the opportunity to offer share participation in a tax-efficient manner, as gains are treated as capital gains and not as a benefit of employment.

-The RM2 Partnership has an updated Employee Benefit Trusts factsheet post the Finance Act 2011.
+Download our updated Employee Benefit Trusts fact sheet.
 RM2 can design and administer EBTs as well as act as Trustee.

 Under a Joint Share Ownership Plan (JSOP), the employee (participant) acquires shares in the employing company jointly with another shareholder (joint owner).

-An Approved Company Share option Plan provides a tax efficient and highly flexible way to reward selected employees, managers and directors.
+An Approved Company Share Option Plan (CSOP) provides a tax efficient and highly flexible way to reward selected employees, managers and directors.

 Unless specific tax rules apply, any share-based benefit passing from an employer to an employee will normally be subject to income tax at the employee's highest rate and possibly also to National Insurance Contributions (NICs).